Healing Talks Back

 My name is Rae Gaelyn Emerson (*), and I am utterly, hopelessly, head-over-heels in love… with my job.

 I work full-time as a trauma-informed coach, consultant and supervisor, with advanced training in couples relationships, divorce recovery, traumatic loss, complicated grief, human sexuality, problematic sexual behavior and sexual betrayal trauma.
-Within this field, I combine nearly twenty years of personal and professional experience, “down in the trenches” with other women, reeling and healing together from the impact of sexual betrayal.
+Within this field, I combine nearly twenty years of personal and professional experience, “down in the trenches” with other survivors, reeling and healing together from the impact of sexual betrayal.

 I’ve struggled to hold onto myself within these relationships, often dismayed at the aftermath of my own self-abandonment.
 I’ve worked through years of therapy, coaching, mentorship and sponsorship.
 I’ve healed my own hurts.
 I’ve developed my own boundaries.
 I’ve even found my own grownup, indoor voice.
-It hasn’t been easy, but along the way I’ve encouraged myself with one simple fact: Every single one of these experiences, from the most joyful to the most painful, has proven to be fundamentally transformational.
+It hasn’t been easy.
+But along the way I’ve encouraged myself with one simple fact: Every single one of these experiences, from the most joyful to the most painful, has proven to be fundamentally transformational.
 Each experience has contributed something of substance to my life—and by extension, to my work in this field—broadening my perspective, increasing my understanding and deepening my capacity for genuine empathy.

 Come to think of it, “Who I Am” is mostly the result of challenges I didn’t intentionally choose for myself: jobs I didn’t seek, losses I didn’t expect, pain that I absolutely DID NOT want to experience.
-Realistically, my life hasn’t played out according to Plan A. Instead, somewhere along the way, I actually began to embrace Plan B. Today, I realize that I genuinely LOVE this life—THIS life, not the one I imagined once upon a time.
-I certainly haven’t “arrived,” and I don’t know what comes next.
+Realistically, my life hasn’t played out according to Plan A. Instead, somewhere along the way, I actually began to embrace Plan B. Today, I realize that I genuinely LOVE my life—THIS life, not the one I imagined once upon a time.
+I certainly haven’t “arrived,” and I rarely know “what comes next.
 But no matter what tomorrow brings, I know that I can rally the resources I need to meet it with grace and to make it count.

 Hmm… maybe I’ll call that Plan C.